ta-data-bcn/Project-Week-8-Final-Project/Kick-Off.md

 **NO CODE UNTIL HERE**

-*Monday morning*
-* Database schema validation.

 *Monday*
-* Data in the database.
+* Data analysis/ model training.

-*Tuesday evening*
+*Tuesday*
-* Analysis validation.
+* Analysis validation/ model fine-tunning.

-*Wednesday*
-* First rehearsal.

-*Thursday morning*
-* General rehearsal.
+*Wednesday - Thursday*
+* Preparation of presentation/paper.

 *Thursday evening*
-* Presentation!
+* Group rehersal!

 *Friday morning*
 * Jury presentation: they will select their two prefered projects.
-* We will vote for the third project to be presented at Friday's HackShow.

 *Friday evening.
 HACKSHOW!*
-* Auditorium presentation at 18:00.
+* Presentations at 18:00.
 * Vote for the winner of the HackShow.

 <a name="presentation"></a>

 ## Presentation
-* 5 minute presentation in the auditorium (+2 minutes of questions)
 * 5 minute presentation for the jury (+5 minutes of questions)
+* 5 minute presentation in Hackshow (+2 minutes of questions)

 <a name="tips-&-tricks"></a>